sijnstra/agon-docs/docs/programming.md

 Some of the languages run directly on your Agon computer.
 Some run on your Windows, Mac or Linux PC for transfer to your Agon.
 Plus, there are some which your can run both on the Agon and your PC.

-Most of the languages available allow you to code in traditional 16bit or 24bit _ADL mode_.
+Most of the languages available allow you to code in traditional 16bit or 24bit _ADL mode_, where the full amount of memory is available, not limited to 64k.

 In order to help speed up development, there is also an emulator so your can program and test _most_ code quickly on your PC, before transferring to the Agon.

-## Languages
+## The Languages

 ### Basic